 For Brother Jonathan sang of America - what it means and what it can be.
 His eyes saw the dream of freedom shining down like stars upon a beautiful land and he lifted his voice and put the dream into song.
 But he knew the world is made up of little people so his songs had simple words and the smile in them was a greeting to his friends.
 And the people understood Brother Jonathan, the singing fiddler, and his little songs became a part of them.

-In 1947, Argosy published a songbook with cover illustration by Roger Duvoisin, and VOX Records released an album (VOX VSP 306) in their Spotlight Series, with cover art by Don Shapiro and vocals by The Bachelors.
+In 1947, Argosy published a songbook with cover illustration by Roger Duvoisin, and VOX Records released an album (VOX VSP 306) in their Spotlight Series, with cover art by Don Shapiro and vocals by The Bachelors Listen.
 Ray Porter was the director and arranger.
 This album included all 12 songs.

-Pete Seeger recorded "It Could be a Wonderful World".
-Teaching Tolerance uses it in their programs.
+Pete Seeger recorded "It Could be a Wonderful World" Listen.
+Teaching Tolerance used it in their programs.
 The Girl Scouts use "I'm Proud to be Me" and "I Want to Live in a Friendly World" in their Rock The Mall sing-along.
 In 1953, the Anti-Defamation League produced a musical cartoon of "Ol' Commodore Gray"; unfortunately, the video is no longer available.

 Little Songs On Big Subjects received many accolades and awards.

 In 1948, WNEW commissioned the team to write a second series of six songs called Little Songs About UN.
 These were recorded by The Jesters with Roy Ross and his orchestra.
 The United Nations radio station played them daily and shipped 1,000 copies to other radio stations.
 They were released as an album and a songbook in November 1949.
 This series also recieved many accolades and awards.